 Mosquito Bay was a gorgeous little beach with a lagoon tucked away behind it and a bush-clad island in front, an easy wade away at low tide.
-This place was definitely worth an Instagram shot.
-With only two other people there, it was the perfect place to stop for morning tea (a hot drink and biscuits enjoyed between breakfast and lunch).
+With only two other people there, it was the perfect place to stop for morning tea.

-After a cuppa and some bikkies we all went our separate ways, taking time to explore this area.
-Some of us waded up the lagoon to see what was further upstream, others sat and stared out at the wonderful scenery, and I went on a mission to capture a great photo of the cheeky weka (a native flightless bird) that was hanging out with us at the campground.
-Having been immersed in the peace of this slice of paradise, it was a shock to suddenly hear voices approaching.
-Looking up from my camera I noticed a number of kayakers coming into the lagoon.
-Our guide gathered us up and we were on our way again as this lovely little spot started to fill with people.
-Once again, I was grateful to our guide, making sure we could enjoy these serene areas with very few people.
+After a cuppa and a bite to eat we went our separate ways, taking time to explore the area on foot.
+Some of us waded up the lagoon to see what was further upstream, others sat and stared out at the wonderful scenery.
+I was grateful to our guide, making sure we could enjoy these serene areas with very few people.
 This is where having someone with insider knowledge of the park comes in handy!

 After dinner we had a little chat about the following day.
-Our guide informed us that the weather wasn’t going to be conducive to a comfortable paddle, with big swells and wind working against us.
-He offered up the alternative of hiking a part of the Abel Tasman trail from Tasman Bay to Awaroa Bay where we would catch our boat transfer back to Marahau.
-This sounded like a great option and much better than just sitting around and waiting for a boat to pick us up.
+Our guide informed us that the weather wasn’t going to be conducive to a comfortable paddle, with the swell and wind working against us.
+He offered up the alternative of doing a little Abel Tasman National Park hiking on the coast track from Tasman Bay to Awaroa Bay where we would catch our boat transfer back to Marahau.
+This sounded like a great option and better than just sitting around and waiting for a boat to pick us up.
 Following our briefing some of us wandered down to a cave at the end of the beach to see the glow-worms; this little cave was tight on space but offered an opportunity to see the glow-worms up nice and close.

 Waking up on the last day of our trip in Abel Tasman was bittersweet.
 The gentle tapping of rain on the tent spelled out the change in weather.
 Today worked a little differently, we packed everything up as per the previous day and loaded up our kayaks.
 But instead of climbing in to paddle we hit the beach and started our hike.
 This offered up a great change of scenery, from sculpted bridges, retrospective viewpoints looking back along the beach we just walked, native bush and our first taste of the outside world since starting out, with a beautiful lodge and a backcountry airstrip.